kupl/starlab-benchmarks/Java/README.md

 #### src
 The **src** directory consists of compilable Java project source codes with the errors.
+To compile each project, follow the instruction(e.g., README.md) in each project.

 #### bugs
 The **bugs** directory consists of subdirectories which include the failing test case(**bug.java**) and bug info file(**bug.json**) in json format.